jerome192/Networking-Fundamentals/http-https.md

 ## Cookies and Sessions

-Web applications use cookies to maintain sessions.
+Web applications use cookies to maintain user sessions.

 Example: